Vijayabaskar56/100x/resumecss/README.md

-# Reumesite with plane HTML and CSS
+# Resume site with plane HTML and CSS

 View the Deployed App on Render => https://resume-css.onrender.com/